tjr226/HTTP-AJAX/README.md

 * [ x ]  Add a form to gather information about a new friend.
 * [ x ]  Add a button to save the new friend by making a `POST` request to the same endpoint listed above.
 * [ x ]  Each `friend` should have the properties listed below.
-* [ ]  FriendsList updates when server updates
+* [ x ]  FriendsList updates when server updates
 * [ ]  Implement `Update` and `Delete` functionality.
     * [ ] for `update` pass the friend id as a URL parameter, and the information you want to update about the friend inside the body.
 You can build a new form in the UI for this, or, if you set it up correctly, reuse the form you made for the `POST` request.
-    * [ ] for `delete`, add a `delete` button, or an `x` icon to each friend that will delete the friend when you click it.
+    * [ x ] for `delete`, add a `delete` button, or an `x` icon to each friend that will delete the friend when you click it.
 In the request url, pass the friend id as a URL parameter.

 For reference,
 ```js